Implementing a New Accounting System

 How can we bring our existing customers, supplier and stock codes and balances into our new system without manually inputting the data?

-Sage 50 has an import facility which allows for the import of data in CSV (comma separated values) or Excel format.
+Both Exact Online and Sage 50 have import facilities which allow for the import of data in CSV (comma separated values) or Excel format.
 The data needs to be produced in a specific format which we can provide you with.

 Our financial year end is in December which is a busy time for us so we were considering changing our system in April when it is more convenient for us – is this possible?